ranjaniselvi2-collab/Module-6/README.md

 ## Ex-6:Method Overriding-Fish and Shark Class Inheritance in Python

-##  AIM:
+##  Aim:
-To write a Python program that demonstrates class inheritance by creating a parent class Fish with a method type, and a child class Shark that overrides the type method.
+To write a Python program to demonstrate Method Overriding using Fish and Shark class inheritance.

-## ALGORITHM:
+## Algorithm:

-1.Define the Fish class with a method named type() that prints "fish".
+1.Define a parent class Fish with a method swim().
-2.Define the Shark class as a subclass of Fish, and override the type() method to print "shark".
+2.Define a child class Shark that inherits from Fish.
-3.Create an instance of the Fish class named obj_goldfish.
+3.Override the swim() method in the Shark class.
-4.Create an instance of the Shark class named obj_hammerhead.
+4.Create an object of the Shark class.
-5.Use a for loop to iterate over both objects.
+5.Call the swim() method.
-6.Within the loop, call the type() method using the loop variable.
+6.Display the output.
-7.Output will demonstrate method overriding: printing "fish" and "shark" accordingly.
+7.End the program.

 ## PROGRAM:
 ```